mastercomfig/mastercomfig/docs/customization/modules.md

 ### Gibs

-Controls gibs created by explosions.
+Controls gibs created by player explosions.

 Default setting: based on which preset you are currently using.